irods/irods/docs/manual/best_practices.md

 Since 4.1.10, the unixfilesystem resource context string can set 'minimum_free_space_for_create_in_bytes" which will be checked against the 'free_space' value set in the iCAT catalog for that resource before voting to accept any create operations.

-To update the 'free_space' value automatically, add the following rule to an active rulebase on each server:
+To update the 'free_space' value automatically, add the following rules to an active rulebase on each server:

 ```
 acPostProcForParallelTransferReceived(*leaf_resource) {